Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 ### Sync examples
 * [Manage Custom Models Synchronously](#manage-custom-models-synchronously)

-### Recognize Content
+### Extract Layout
-Recognize text, tables, and selection marks like radio buttons and check boxes data, along with their bounding box coordinates, from documents.
+Extract text, selection marks, text styles, and table structures, along with their bounding region coordinates, from documents.

+For more information and samples see [here][extract_layout].

+### Use the Prebuilt Document Model
+Analyze entities, key-value pairs, tables, and selection marks from documents using the general prebuilt document model.

-For more information and samples see [here][recognize_content].
+For more information and samples see [here][analyze_prebuilt_document].

-### Recognize Custom Forms
+### Analyze Custom Documents
-Recognize and extract form fields and other content from your custom forms, using models you train with your own form types.
+Analyze text, field values, selection marks, and table data from custom documents, using models you build with your own document types.

-For more information and samples see [here][recognize_custom_forms].
+For more information and samples see [here][analyze_custom].

 ### Use Prebuilt Models
-Extract fields from certain types of common forms using prebuilt models provided by the Form Recognizer service.
-Supported prebuilt models are:
+Analyze data from certain types of common documents using pre-trained models provided by the Form Recognizer service.
-- Sales receipts.
-See fields found on a receipt [here][service_recognize_receipt_fields].
-- Business cards.
-See fields found on a business card [here][service_recognize_business_cards_fields].
-- Invoices.
-See fields found on an invoice [here][service_recognize_invoices_fields].
-- Identity documents.
-See fields found on an identity document [here][service_recognize_identity_documents_fields].

-For example, to extract fields from a sales receipt, use the prebuilt Receipt model provided by the `StartRecognizeReceiptsAsync` method:
+For example, to analyze fields from an invoice, use the prebuilt Invoice model provided by passing the `prebuilt-invoice` model ID into the `StartAnalyzeDocumentAsync` method:

+You are not limited to receipts!
+There are a few prebuilt models to choose from, each of which has its own set of supported fields:
+- Analyze English business cards using the `prebuilt-businessCard` model.
+[Supported fields][businessCard_fields].
+- Analyze US driver licenses and international passports using the `prebuilt-idDocument` model.
+[Supported fields][idDocument_fields].
+- Analyze invoices using the `prebuilt-invoice` model.
+[Supported fields][invoice_fields].
+- Analyze English receipts using the `prebuilt-receipt` model.
+[Supported fields][receipt_fields].

-For more information and samples using prebuilt models see:
+For more information and samples see [here][analyze_prebuilt].
-- [Receipts sample][recognize_receipts].
-- [Business Cards sample][recognize_business_cards].
-- [Invoices][recognize_invoices].
-- [Identity Documents][recognize_identity_documents].

-### Train a Model
+### Build a Model
-Train a machine-learned model on your own form types.
-The resulting model will be able to recognize values from the types of forms it was trained on.
+Build a custom model on your own document type.
+The resulting model can be used to analyze values from the types of documents it was built on.

-For more information and samples see [here][train_a_model].
+For more information and samples see [here][build_a_model].

-### Manage Custom Models
+### Manage Models
-Manage the custom models stored in your account.
+Manage the models stored in your account.

-For more information and samples see [here][manage_custom_models].
+For more information and samples see [here][manage_models].

-### Manage Custom Models Synchronously
+### Manage Models Synchronously
-Manage the custom models stored in your account with a synchronous API.
-Note that we are still making an asynchronous call to `WaitForCompletionAsync` for training, since this method does not have a synchronous counterpart.
+Manage the models stored in your account with a synchronous API.
+Note that we are still making an asynchronous call to `WaitForCompletionAsync` when building a model, since this method does not have a synchronous counterpart.
 For more information on long-running operations, see [Long-Running Operations](#long-running-operations).

 ## Troubleshooting